All Products

 • If you have an existing NAS file system, make sure that it meets the requirements.

-3. Obtain the information about the mount target.
+3. Obtain the mount target information.

 Step 2: Create a StorageClass